grzesiek-galezowski/tdd-ebook/manuscript/110_What_is_the_scope_of_a_Statement_in_TDD.md

 The answer to the first question is relatively simple -- we specify on multiple levels.
 How many levels there are and which ones we're interested in depends very much on the specific type of application that we write and programming paradigm (e.g. in pure functional programming, we don't have classes).

-In this (and next) chapter, I focus mostly on class level (I will refer to it as unit level, since a class is a unit of behavior), i.e. every Statement is written against a public API of a specified class.
+In this (and next) chapter, I focus mostly on class level (I will refer to it as unit level, since a class is a unit of behavior), i.e. every Statement is written against a public API of a specified class[^unclebobdisagrees].

 Does that mean that we can only use a single class in our executable Statement?
 Let's look at an example of a well-written Statement and try to answer this question: